The Best Tex Mex Restaurants in Austin

 Go for the enchiladas (duh) and frozen margaritas.
 This is not "fancy" Tex Mex food, and I know there are a bunch of you who are raising your margaritas and chanting "AMEN!"
 There are green plastic mini blinds on the windows, brightly colored Christmas lights up all years, and tables and chairs that you might have seen in your church basement in the mid-90s.
 And it's all so great.

-1911 W Anderson Ln, Austin TX 78757
+WEBSITE | 1911 W Anderson Ln, Austin TX 78757

 10. Joe's Bakery and Coffee Shop

-Established in 1962 in east Austin, tis is THE place to go for a Tex Mex breakfast in Austin.
+Established in 1962 in east Austin, this is THE place to go for a Tex Mex breakfast in Austin.
 (Their breakfast tacos among the best in Austin.)
 Fill up on those migas, carne guisada, and breakfast tacos to start your day.

-2305 E 7th St, Austin TX 78702
+WEBSITE | 2305 E 7th St, Austin TX 78702

 11. Guero's Taco Bar